paoloose/ERT-laboratory/typst/1_ERT.typ

   caption: [Electrical conductivity and resistivity of common rocks.], )

-Note that there is no absolute value for resistivity, in our measures, resistivity will depend on many factors like:
+Note that there is no absolute value for resistivity.
+In our measures, resistivity will depend on many factors like:

 - Porosity of material (how much empty space it has), which increases